bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-faceted-textual-search.md

 ```
 <!-- type: tab-end -->

-For a complete list of facets that can be returned, see [GraphQL Playground](/graphql-playground).
+For a complete list of facets that can be returned, see the [GraphQL Storefront Playground](/graphql-playground).

-## Putting it all Together: Products and Facets
+## Put it all together: get products and facets

 To get both products and facets, specify `products` and `filters` as a field in `searchProducts`.